DarkPhoenix6853/SquadBot/README.md

 ## Periodic
 * approx 12 hours?
-    * Set presence of bot to say something about the guide
+    * Set presence of bot to say something about the help command
 * approx 1 hour?
     * Sweep through squad DB, anything that's too old delete its message and remove entry from DB
 * approx 30 seconds